Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 FAQs (Frequently Asked Questions)

-There are so many different reasons as to why your air compressor is tripping your circuit breaker.
-These include any of the following:
+There are so many different reasons why your air compressor is tripping your circuit breaker.
+These include any of the following: Dirty air filter, broken extension cord, clogged cylinders, faulty circuit breaker, faulty motor, faulty pressure switch, failed capacitor, or a failed unloader valve.

 Runs For About 5 Seconds Then Blows Breaker